Original trees of Vanderbilt

 View from tower of Kirkland Hall showing large bur oak

 source: Gone with the Ivy: A Biography of Vanderbilt University by Paul Conkin, p.
 69. Photo courtesy of Vanderbilt University Special Collections and University Archives

-Dean Olin Landreth on porch of Old Main in 1880's with bur oak in background
+Dean Olin Landreth on porch of Old Central in 1880’s with bur oak in background

 source: The Vanderbilt Campus: A Pictorial History by Robert McGaw, p.
 137. Photo courtesy of Mary E. Landreth Parker.

 Vanderbilt campus c.
 1890-1900 (twenty years after its founding)